 What happens at an omnibus hearing?

-- What happens at a pretrial conference?
+What happens at a pretrial conference?

 Contact a Skilled Burnsville Criminal Defense Attorney

 When your freedom is on the line, do not underestimate the value of having an experienced criminal defense lawyer in your corner.
-I am Howard Bass, a criminal defense lawyer with 30 years of experience defending clients throughout the Twin Cities.
+I am Howard Bass, a criminal defense lawyer with more than 25 years of experience defending clients throughout the Twin Cities.
 I know how local prosecutors think and how to help level the odds in your favor.
 Contact my Burnsville law firm for the defense you deserve.